*Original publication, February 2019, updated January 2022.

 With computers being necessary for school and work as well as phones keeping us connected with friends and family, electronic devices aren't going anywhere so we need to do what we can to adapt.

-If your teenager can't seem to keep themselves off their devices at night or notifications wake them up consider having the rule to charge phones and laptops somewhere other than their room overnight.
+If your teenager can't seem to keep themselves off their devices at night or notifications wake them up, consider having the rule to charge phones and laptops somewhere other than their room overnight.

 Most internet providers have parental controls to turn off devices from within their sites.
-It won't prevent phones that have data plans from working but gaming systems and computers will not be able to stay online.
+It won't prevent phones that have data plans from working, but gaming systems and computers will not be able to stay online.

 Does your teenager have trouble falling asleep and staying asleep?
 There may be a reason with a simple solution.

 It has made a tremendous difference in our house since my daughter has always had trouble sleeping.
+It also has a light, for our daughter who hates the dark.

 Is the light coming in from the window?